- ORDER: Charadriiformes

 - Cool Facts

-- The Thick-billed Murre is one of the deepest underwater divers of all birds, regularly descending to depths of more than 100 m, and occasionally below 200 m.
-It can remain submerged for more than three minutes.
+- Thick-billed Murres are among the deepest underwater divers of all birds, regularly descending to depths of more than 100 meters, and occasionally below 200 meters (656 feet).
+They can dive for more than 3 minutes.

-- The Thick-billed Murre does not build a nest, but incubating birds often shift pebbles or other debris, sometimes dropping them close to the site.
-When cemented by feces, these fragments may help to keep the egg from rolling off ledge if it is dislodged.
+- The Thick-billed Murre's nest is a rough pile of pebbles or other debris, often cemented in place by the birds' poop.
+The resulting structure may help to keep the egg from rolling off ledge if it is dislodged.

-- The oldest recorded Thick-billed Murre was at least 28 years, 8 months old when it was shot in eastern Canada in 2009.
+- The oldest recorded Thick-billed Murre was at least 28 years, 8 months old when it was found in eastern Canada in 2009.
 It had been banded in Nunavut in 1982.